The MA Graphic Media Design course team welcomes thoughtful, critical and productive applicants concerned with the effective articulation of design.

-MA Graphic Media Design is concerned with establishing a distinct understanding of the fields of graphic design and visual culture, as well as those that infect, destabilise and unravel it.
-We invite thoughtful, critical, productive individuals interested in the effective articulation of design.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+MA Graphic Media Design explores the use of graphic design as a critical tool to investigate the complexities of contemporary society.
+This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).

 What can you expect?

 • Your self-authored, practice-led enquiry will drive the programme of study.
 You will work in collaboration with the course tutors, fellow course participants and external partners.